Hartsdale, New York: Notable people

-Mary Ritter Beard, women's history archivist and lifelong advocate of social justice, devoted wife of Philosopher Charles Beard, is interred at Ferncliff Cemetery.

-Tom Carvel, inventor of soft serve ice cream and the Carvel ice cream franchise.

 In popular culture

 The popular J-pop rap/R&B duo Heartsdales borrow their name from Hartsdale, as the two members spent considerable time here.

 On the NBC series Heroes, The Company's Primatech Research facility and home of Level 5 is located in Hartsdale.

 One scene from the comedy film The Other Guys was filmed at the Harmon Discount in Hartsdale.